KDE/kde-builder/doc/developer/ide-configs-generation.md

 The order in which they are determined is described [here](https://github.com/microsoft/vscode-cmake-tools/blob/main/docs/configure.md#the-cmake-tools-configure-step).

-We inject variables used at cmake configure from kde-builder (including set-env variables from global and from module).
+We inject variables used at cmake configure from kde-builder (including set-env variables from global and from project node).

 Despite documentation says cmake.environment is applied to launch/debug, this actually is wrong.
 See [this](https://github.com/microsoft/vscode-cmake-tools/pull/3926) mr.